 - b) If attempts at personal resolution are not successful the student should engage the teaching or clinical team hierarchy.
-The purpose of this involvement is to provide a further opportunity for communication, and to identify the nature of the alleged mistreatment. - i.
-Pre-clinical years (M1/M2) - An incidence of mistreatment should be reported to the course director. - If the issue involves the Course Director, the student should contact the Assistant Dean of Basic Science Curriculum or the Associate Dean of Student Affairs, whomever the student feels more comfortable approaching or considers more appropriate. - iii.
-Clinical years (M3/M4) - If the concern involves an intern or junior resident on the team, the student should discuss the situation with the supervising resident. - If the issue involves ancillary personnel or the supervising resident, the student should discuss the problem with the team attending physician. - If the issue involves the attending physician, or if the student is uncomfortable discussing the situation with any member of the team, or if he/she is simply unsure about whom to approach, the student should contact the Clerkship Director. - If the issue involves the Clerkship Director, the student should contact the department Chair, the Assistant Dean of Clinical Curriculum or the Associate Dean of Student Affairs, whomever the student feels more comfortable approaching or considers more appropriate. - 3.
-Mistreatment Reporting Form (all years) - All incidents of mistreatment should be reported using the COM Mistreatment Reporting Form, which can be found on OLSEN or here (Mistreatment Reporting Form). - b) Students may choose to provide their name and contact information on the report, or they may wish to remain anonymous. - 4.
+The purpose of this involvement is to provide a further opportunity for communication, and to identify the nature of the alleged mistreatment. - Pre-clinical years (M1/M2) - An incidence of mistreatment should be reported to the course director. - ii.
+If the issue involves the Course Director, the student should contact the Assistant Dean of Basic Science Curriculum or the Associate Dean of Student Affairs, whomever the student feels more comfortable approaching or considers more appropriate.

+iii.
+Clinical years (M3/M4)

+- If the concern involves an intern or junior resident on the team, the student should discuss the situation with the supervising resident. - If the issue involves ancillary personnel or the supervising resident, the student should discuss the problem with the team attending physician. - If the issue involves the attending physician, or if the student is uncomfortable discussing the situation with any member of the team, or if he/she is simply unsure about whom to approach, the student should contact the Clerkship Director. - 4.
+If the issue involves the Clerkship Director, the student should contact the department Chair, the Assistant Dean of Clinical Curriculum or the Associate Dean of Student Affairs, whomever the student feels more comfortable approaching or considers more appropriate.

+3. Mistreatment Reporting Form (all years)

+- All incidents of mistreatment should be reported using the COM Mistreatment Reporting Form, which can be found on OLSEN or here (Mistreatment Reporting Form). - Students may choose to provide their name and contact information on the report, or they may wish to remain anonymous. - 4.
 Procedures to address specific categories of alleged mistreatment - a) Complaints relating to grades are handled as outlined in the Academic Catalog (e.g. the Bulletin) and UTHSC Grading Policy, AA110.
 Grade appeals are made according to the procedure outlined in the Grading Policy for MD Curriculum, COM107. - b) Issues of racial or gender discrimination or harassment are directed to the UTHSC Office of Equity and Diversity.
 An alternative to the University hearing process may be afforded according to the "contested cases" section of the State of Tennessee Uniform Administrative Procedures Act. - c) For complaints concerning Work (Duty) Hours violation for any clinical rotation, the student should contact the Clerkship or Course Director for the rotation who will investigate the allegation without identifying the source of the complaint.
 If the work hours expectations exceed the policy, the team will be educated concerning the policy rules and follow up oversight will assure resolution of the problem.
-(See COM112 - Work (Duty) Hours) - d) If warranted, college officials may request further investigation by the Student Conduct Officer, who will interview all parties and make a recommendation to the college as to possible resolution. - 5.
-Protection from retaliation - a) Individuals alleging mistreatment are to be protected from retaliation. - b) Those accused of mistreatment are reminded that retaliation is itself regarded as a form of mistreatment, to be addressed according to the procedures described above.
+(See COM112 - Work (Duty) Hours) - d) If warranted, college officials may request further investigation by the Student Conduct Officer, who will interview all parties and make a recommendation to the college as to possible resolution.